EOEPCA/eoepca-ap-editor/docs/source/user-manual/index.md

 #### Command Line Tool

-The Command Line Tool tab of the editor section allows users to add multiple processing tasks with the definition of their executable name, inputs, outputs and requirements that must be met in order to execute the processing task.
-Initially, a new Application Package has no processing task defined but users can add as many as needed.
-From this tab, users, as shown in the *Editor Command Line Tool Tab* figure, can:
+The Command Line Tool tab of the editor section allows users to add one or more processing tasks in the Application Package.
+Command Line Tool properties may be entered manually using interactive forms, or copied and pasted from other sources.

+##### Creating Command Line Tool Definitions

+In order to manually define a new Command Line Tool in the Application Package, enter the "Command Line Tool" tab, then perform the following steps, as illustated in the *Editor Command Line Tool Tab* figure:

-1. Add a Command Line Tool (processing task) to the Application Package.
+1. Click on the "Add Command Line Tool" button to create a new entry in the Application Package.
 2. Define the class of the process, this value is always set to CommandLineTool in the case of Command Line Tool.
 3. An identifier for this processing task, this identifier is unique